2024-25 Edition

 Global Studies, Ph.D.

 The Department of Global and International Studies offers a Ph.D. program in Global Studies.
-The program provides a critical transdisciplinary degree that stands out from other programs for its cutting-edge curriculum, faculty research, and embracing of scholarship from across the social sciences and humanities engaging multiple theoretical perspectives and methodologies.
-Faculty analyze global issues such as conflict, inequality, migration, human rights, climate change, health, indigeneity, racial formations, global cultures, diasporas, and development from an interdisciplinary perspective.
+The program provides a critical transdisciplinary degree that stands out from other programs for its cutting-edge curriculum, faculty research, and embracing of scholarship from across the social sciences and humanities engaging multiple theoretical perspectives and critical methodologies.
+Faculty analyze global issues such as conflict, inequality, migration, human rights, climate change, health, Indigeneity, racial formations, global cultures, diasporas, and development from an transdisciplinary perspective.

 The program is unique for its foregrounding the importance of engaging global south scholarship and non-western epistemologies that broaden the base of knowledge production and bring new perspectives to bear on the pressing global issues of our times.
 The program interrogates taken-for-granted concepts and relations of power while foregrounding the deep historical legacies of colonialism and imperialism.